jhansi-siriprolu/MachineLearning/README.md

 The [NOTEBOOKS](ML/NOTEBOOKS) in ML contains the initial data preprocessing with tips and tricks.
 The [datasets](ML/data) cantains data for [NOTEBOOKS](ML/NOTEBOOKS).

-The [MLDeployment](MLDeployment) contains the real project with phases in building the House Price Regression Analysis Project from Udemy.
+The [MLDeployment](MLDeployment) contains the real project with phases in building the House Price Regression Analysis Project.